bazimR/Loop/README.md

 # 📱 Loop - Habit Tracker App

 Loop is a habit-tracking app built using **SwiftUI** to help users build and maintain good habits.
-It features a clean UI, smooth animations, and detailed tracking.
+It features a clean UI and tracking.

 ## 📷 Screenshots